Biosciences Research Centre Project (AgriBio)

 $288 million (Net Present Value, as at May 2009)

 Service delivery commenced

 Department or agency

-Department of Economic Development, Jobs, Transport and Resources (DEDJTR) in joint venture with La Trobe University (La Trobe)
+Department of Jobs, Precincts and Regions (DJPR) in joint venture with La Trobe University (La Trobe)

 Private sector partner Plenary Research comprising Plenary Group, Grocon Pty Ltd and Honeywell Limited

 The Victorian Government, through DPI, and La Trobe are investing in a new world-class facility for agricultural biosciences research and development.

 The facility is known as AgriBio, Centre for AgriBioscience.
 On 27 May 2009 it was announced that the Plenary Research Consortium would design, build, finance and maintain AgriBio via a Public Private Partnership arrangement.